Menu

 life insurance for alcoholics

 Our team of experts has helped many people categorised as high risk by other insurers.
-In many cases, we have been able to help people get covered at a good rate.
+In many cases, we have helped people get covered at a reasonable rate.

 Individuals who are former alcoholics often find the price for a life insurance policy is higher than it would be for the average individual.